dwmuller/cl-clr/README.txt

 able to redefine functions that depend on it without loading the entire file.
-This reminder is relevant if you use Slime or some other development environment that allows you to evaluate a fragment of code from a file.
+This reminder is relevant if you use Slime or some other development environment that allows you to evaluate a fragment of code from an editor buffer.
 The CLR symbols will be mis-interpreted as symbols that actually start with a question mark, causing run-time errors.

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 Circular memory references